Taxable overseas income

 Reporting overseas income

-If you have taxable overseas income, you need to report it in your Income Tax Return under the relevant category like 'Employment Income' (if your employer is not under the Auto-Inclusion Scheme), 'Trade Income' or 'Other Income'.
+If you have taxable overseas income, you need to report it in your Income Tax Return under the relevant category such as 'Employment Income' (if your employer is not under the Auto-Inclusion Scheme), 'Trade Income' or 'Other Income'.

-If your taxable overseas income is also taxed in the foreign country/region, you may apply for double taxation relief to avoid being taxed twice on the same income.
+If your taxable overseas income is also taxed in the foreign country/jurisdiction, you may apply for double taxation relief to avoid being taxed twice on the same income.

 Your employer will have to refer to reporting employee earnings (IR8A, Appendix 8A, Appendix 8B, IR8S) on the need to prepare the Form IR8A.